for everything you need to know about strata...

 • Professional fees for architects, engineers and other persons whose services are necessary

-IMPORTANT - A valuation of the building must be carried out at least once every 5 years and the building insured for the new valuation amount.
-This valuation must be carried out by a qualified valuer or quantity surveyor.
+IMPORTANT - A valuation of the building SHOULD be carried out on a REGULAR BASIS(and I've heard that at least once every 5 years is a decent' rule of thumb with the building subsequently insured for the new valuation amount.
+This valuation MUST be carried out by a qualified valuer or quantity surveyor.

 Top